franciscoengenheiro/concurrent-problem-sets/README.md

 In the process of giving up, the thread removes its request from the *consumer requests queue*, and completes all *Consumer Thread* requests that can be completed, in this example, **Consumer Thread 2** only.

-Since delegation style was used in this syncronizer, not doing what was described would result in an invalid state of the syncronizer, where a ***liveliness*** property is violated, since there are enough messages in the *message queue* to complete the request of **Consumer Thread 2** but the thread is not signaled and subsequently its request is not completed.
+Since delegation style was used in this synchronizer, not doing what was described would result in an invalid state of the synchronizer, where a ***liveliness*** property is violated, since there are enough messages in the *message queue* to complete the request of **Consumer Thread 2** but the thread is not signaled and subsequently its request is not completed.